AryanBogam/Python-Challenge/README.md

 ## 🎯 Why This Challenge?

-> "Stay asleep, follow the crowd, and wake up at 40 in regret.
-Or go all in now and build something so massive your parents forget they ever doubted you."

 I chose this challenge to:
 - Master Python by solving real-world logic problems
 - Build a solid GitHub profile through daily commits